Cleveland Guardians: 1896–1935: Columbus, Grand Rapids, and the early Cleveland years

 In any case, Chapman did not move reflexively when Mays' pitch came his way.
 The pitch hit Chapman in the head, fracturing his skull.
 Chapman died the next day, becoming the only player to sustain a fatal injury from a pitched ball.
 The Indians, who at the time were locked in a tight three-way pennant race with the Yankees and White Sox, were not slowed down by the death of their teammate.
 Rookie Joe Sewell hit .329 after replacing Chapman in the lineup.

 In September 1920, the Black Sox Scandal came to a boil.
 With just a few games left in the season, and Cleveland and Chicago neck-and-neck for first place at 94–54 and 95–56 respectively, the Chicago owner suspended eight players.
 The White Sox lost two of three in their final series, while Cleveland won four and lost two in their final two series.
 Cleveland finished two games ahead of Chicago and three games ahead of the Yankees to win its first pennant, led by Speaker's .388 hitting, Jim Bagby's 30 victories and solid performances from Steve O'Neill and Stan Coveleski.
 Cleveland went on to defeat the Brooklyn Robins 5–2 in the World Series for their first title, winning four games in a row after the Robins took a 2–1 Series lead.
 The Series included three memorable "firsts", all of them in Game 5 at Cleveland, and all by the home team.
 In the first inning, right fielder Elmer Smith hit the first Series grand slam.
 In the fourth inning, Jim Bagby hit the first Series home run by a pitcher.
 In the top of the fifth inning, second baseman Bill Wambsganss executed the first (and only, so far) unassisted triple play in World Series history, in fact, the only Series triple play of any kind.

 The team would not reach the heights of 1920 again for 28 years.
 Speaker and Coveleski were aging and the Yankees were rising with a new weapon: Babe Ruth and the home run.
-They managed two second-place finishes but spent much of the decade in the cellar.
+They managed two second-place finishes but spent much of the decade in last place.
 In 1927 Dunn's widow, Mrs. George Pross (Dunn had died in 1922), sold the team to a syndicate headed by Alva Bradley.